“Der Reich-Ranicki des jazz” Die Welt

 “The most perceptive critic writing about jazz today” Ted Gioia author The History of Jazz

-“One of the most astute observers and profound analysts of the international jazz development” Radio DLF Jazz Facts (National German Radio)
+“One of the most astute observers and profound analysts of the international jazz development” Deutschlandfunk Jazz Facts (National German Radio)

 “One of the leading jazz journalists in the world” Joe Zawinul Days, University for Music and Performing Arts and Institute for Popular Music, Vienna